 The KU School of Business offers a dynamic, cutting-edge graduate program focused on building the foundational leadership skills necessary to excel in today's complex world.

 The Master of Science in Organizational Leadership program is designed on the fundamental principles of business leadership, drawing on emergent thinking in leading, ethics, team-building and strategy.
 The curriculum incorporates relevant, practical knowledge balanced across the central tenets of leading and managing people and organizations.

 The program, which starts each fall semester, consists of 30 credit hours, and KU may articulate up to six hours of credit for leadership electives completed during the Command and General Staff Officer Course or at other accredited institutions.
-The program leverages a hybrid curriculum — with 12 credits offered in a classroom setting and 12 in an online environment — and students have the option of applying their coursework toward a KU Master of Business Administration, which can be pursued online at your own pace.
+The program leverages a hybrid curriculum — with 12 credits offered in a classroom setting and 12 in an online environment — and students have the option of applying their completed coursework toward a KU Master of Business Administration, which can be pursued online at your own pace.